Allianz - Travel

 • The required fees

 All documents must be translated into English.
 No blood test is required, and marriages performed under Jamaican law are recognized as legal in the United States.
-To streamline the process, it's best to hire a local wedding coordinator — your resort may even have one on staff.
-Just give the coordinator plenty of time, ideally a few months, to organize everything.
+It’s important to know, however, that in Jamaica, as in almost all other Caribbean nations, same-sex marriages are illegal as of 2023.9

 Do you need travel insurance for Jamaica?
 Yes.
 The State Department strongly recommends insurance, because in Jamaica, “public health facilities do not meet U.S. standards.
-Private facilities require large up-front payments even in emergencies.”9 Medical evacuations can be extremely expensive as well, so consider protecting your Jamaica wedding trip with OneTrip Prime — our most popular plan for vacations.
+Private facilities require large up-front payments even in emergencies.”10 Medical evacuations can be extremely expensive as well, so consider protecting your Jamaica wedding trip with OneTrip Prime, our most popular plan for vacations.

 If you're a meticulous planner who appreciates a challenge, try getting married in Italy.
-(If you're not this type of person, hire someone who is.)
 While a destination wedding in Italy can be the pinnacle of romance, it also requires a lengthy scavenger hunt.
-Here's what you need to do.10
+Here's what you need to do.11

 • Gather the documents you need.
 These include your U.S. passports or active military ID card, original or certified copies of birth certificates, and evidence that any previous marriages were legally terminated.
 If you're a woman and your marriage ended in the last 300 days, you must present medical evidence that you're not pregnant to the local Italian district attorney's office, which will give you a waiver.

-• Schedule an appointment with the local U.S. Consulate General in Italy to swear before an American consular officer that there's no legal barrier to your marriage.
+• Schedule an appointment with the local U.S. Consulate General in Italy to swear before an American consular officer that there's no legal barrier to your marriage according to the laws of the state where you live.
 The officer will then give you a "Dichiarazione Giurata."
-Don't lose it!
+Don't sign it yet!

 • Legalize your "Dichiarazione" by purchasing a special revenue stamp from a tobacco shop and presenting the document to the Legalization Office of the local prefettura.